timeplus-io/docs/docs/proton.md

 ### What's next?

 Now that you're running Proton and have created your first stream, query, and view, you can explore [reading and writing data from Apache Kafka](proton-kafka#tutorial) with External Streams, or view the the subpages to explore additional capabilities.

 To see how such a deployment of Proton works as a demo, using `owl-shop` sample live data, check out our [tutorial with Docker Compose](proton-kafka#tutorial).

-## Get more with Timeplus Cloud
+## Get more with Timeplus

 To access more features, such as sources, sinks, dashboards, alerts, data lineage, create a workspace at [Timeplus Cloud](https://us.timeplus.cloud) or try the [live demo](https://demo.timeplus.cloud) with pre-built live data and dashboards.

 ## Contributing